bradfrost/atomic-design/chapter-1.md

 ### Evolving deliverables

 ### UI Design
-> We’re not designing pages, we’re designing systems of components. - [Stephen Hay](http://bradfrost.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/)
+> We’re not designing pages, we’re designing systems of components. <cite>[Stephen Hay](http://bradfrost.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/)</cite>

 What is an interface made of?
-What are our Lego® bricks?
+What are our Lego<sup>®</sup> bricks?
 What are our Subway sandwich pieces that we combine into millions of delicious combinations?

 It’s these questions that we’ve been asking frequently ourselves  ever since the

-and UI frameworks like Bootstrap and Foundation by Zurb
+and UI frameworks like [Bootstrap](http://getbootstrap.com/) and Foundation by Zurb

 [Responsive deliverables](http://daverupert.com/2013/04/responsive-deliverables/) by Dave Rupert.